solodit/solodit_content/reports/Trust Security/2023-05-28-Orbital Finance.md

 (,int priceToInt,,,) = AITo.latestRoundData();
 ```
 Additionally, when the contracts are deployed on L2, there is a sequencer down-time issue,
-as detailed here.
+as detailed here(https://docs.chain.link/data-feeds/l2-sequencer-feeds).
 The contract should check the sequencer is up when deployed on L2.

 **Team Response:**
 "Stale price feed check added ChainlinkInterface.sol, "getMinReceived" function, lines 90 - 94.